isdrupter/mqirc/README.md

 ## Requirements:

-- paho-mqtt (pip install paho-mqtt) (or)
+- paho-mqtt<br> :
+ --pip install paho-mqtt (or)<br>
-  -- pip install -r requirements.txt
+ --pip install -r requirements.txt<br>

 ## Usage:

-- To bridge mqtt traffic on your localhost from topic shell/incoming and to topic shell/outgoing , to an irc server in channel #mqtt: python mqirc -s  'shell/outgoing' -t  'shell/incoming' -m localhost -c '#mqtt' -i localhost -I 6667
+- To bridge mqtt traffic on your localhost from topic shell/incoming and to topic shell/outgoing ,<br>
+  to an irc server in channel #mqtt: python mqirc -s  'shell/outgoing' -t  'shell/incoming' -m localhost -c '#mqtt' -i localhost -I 6667
-- To send a message, type "!cmd \<message to send here\>"
+- To send a message, "@cmd \<message to send here\>"
-- To get usage type "!help'
+- To get usage, "@help'
-- To kill the bot, type "!die"
+- To kill the bot, "@die"
+- To join a channel, "@join #channel"
+- To part a channel, "@part <#channel>"
+- To make the bot say something, "@echo something"
+- To register with nickserv using password supplied with `-a` flag, "@register"
+- To send a raw irc command (example: send a privmsg), "@irc PRIVMSG somebody :hello, somobody!"

 ## TODO: